 When you visit any of our online platforms, our metric tools may collect the following information about your visit for statistical purposes:

-the previous site you visited (if you followed a link on that site which directed you to this one)
+- the previous site you visited (if you followed a link on that site which directed you to our site);

-in limited circumstances, if you've visited our site before (but only if you do so from the same computer and browser and have not cleared your cookies in the mean- time); and
+- in limited circumstances, if you've visited our site before (but only if you do so from the same computer and browser and have not cleared your cookies in-between visits); and

 We record this data to maintain our server and improve our services.
 We generally do not use this information to personally identify anyone.
 However, we may need to identify users in the unlikely event of an investigation by a law enforcement agency.